Small grants for Women's History Month

 The suffragette Millicent Browne was also born in Fulham and musician Estelle was born and grew up in Hammersmith, Janet Street Porter was educated at local Lady Margaret School.

-As part of our launch of Women's History Month 2023, we curated a list of notable women who have lived or worked in H&F. See the timeline on Twitter.
+As part of our Women's History Month in 2024, we curated a print booklet and digital guide of notable women who have lived or worked in H&F. Visit our Celebrating Women in H&F webpage for more information.

 Women's safety